MicrosoftDocs/nav-content/dynamics-nav-app/service-how-to-create-service-contracts-and-service-contract-quotes.md

 ---
-    title: How to Work with Service Contracts and Service Contract Quotes | Microsoft Docs
+    title: How to Work with Service Contracts and Service Contract Quotes
     description: You can create a service contract either manually or from a service contract quote.
 You can create a contract based on a service contract quote.
     services: project-madeira
     documentationcenter: ''